Save Kingswood Golf Course

 AustralianSuper should never have purchased land zoned Special Use Golf Course, so now they want to impose their mistake on all of Dingley Village, Build and bolt.

-Click HERE to object and to find out more
+Click HERE to object to the removal of 21 more trees

 🔺No Net benefit for Dingley Village